 Here's a more serious example.
 A few years ago, the New England Journal of Medicine, one of medicine's leading journals, published an article on the correlation between per-capita number of Nobel laureates and per-capita chocolate consumption.
-It was not intended as a spoof.
+The correlation is very high indeed.
+The article was not intended as a spoof.
 In fact, the journal editor commented that